-- Clare (in Irish An Clár) spreads over 3,188 square kilometers and is home to (according to the latest census of 2011) 117,196 inhabitants.
-This would indicate a population growth of 29% since 1991.
+- Clare (in Irish An Clár) spreads over 3,188 square kilometers.
 County town is Ennis (once celebrated as Ireland's first "digital town"), the numberplate indicator uses the letters CE.
 The county name stands for a “flat plain” – those who hit the Cliffs of Moher and the Burren on their travels might disagree, the two major attractions of the county are everything but flat.
 County Clare's nickname “Banner County” goes back to the tradition of carrying large banners to the “monster meetings” of the 19th century (large-scale meetings, not to be confused with a Scooby Doo villains’ convention).
 Clare people are still prone to wave lots of flags in GAA games ... keeping the tradition alive.
-Follw the link for an introduction to County Clare

-- Cork (in Irish Corcaígh) is the largest of the Irish counties at a size of 7,459 square kilometers.
-As many stretches are sparsely settled, this does not translate directly into the number of inhabitants - 519,032 call Cork home, many of them specifically Cork City (numbers from the latest census of 2011).
-Population growth since 1991 checks in at about 26%.
+- Cork (in Irish Corcaígh) is the largest of the Irish counties at a size of 7,459 square kilometers, with many stretches sparsely settled.
 County town is Cork City, though those living in the city tend to see themselves as quite distinct from rural Corkonians.
 The numberplate indicator letter is C. Favourite nickname of Cork is “the Rebel County“.
 Within the GAA, players from Cork are also known as (simply) “Leesiders” or (slightly insulting) “Donkey Eaters” – apparently Corkmen were prone to eat anything during the Great Famine of the 19th century.
 The name Cork describes literally marshy ground - which still holds true in many parts, with flooding being an unwelcome yet regular occasion.
-An introduction to County Cork and an introduction to Cork City can be found elsewhere.
+An introduction to County Cork can be found elsewhere.

 - Kerry (in Irish Ciarraí) is the most tourist-friendly county in Munster (and maybe all Ireland), the famed Ring of Kerry being a must-do road trip.
 Though the county boasts 4,701 square kilometers, most tourists tend to favor a relatively small area near the Atlantic Ocean and around the lakes of Killarney.
-The number of inhabitants that populate County Kerry is 145,502 (according to the latest census of 2011), a groth of just about 19% over the last twenty years.
 County town is Tralee (famed for roses), numberplate indicator letters are KY (Kerry).
 Though the common nickname for Kerry is “the Kingdom”, the name in itself references the “descendants of Ciar”.
 More information on County Kerry and Killarney can be found by following the links.

-- Tipperary (in Irish Tiobraid Árann) is not the largest county in Munster, but had until 2014 been divided into two separate entities - overall 4,255 square kilometers in size with inhabitants numbering 158,754 (counted during the latest census of 2011, a growth of around 20% since 1991).
-County towns are Nenagh (for North Tipperary) and Clonmel (for South Tipperary), the numberplate indicator letters were TN (Tipperary North) and TS (Tipperary South) respectively, now amalgamated into a simple T. The name means “well of the Ara” – nicknames are the sort “Tipp” and “the Premier County”.
+- Tipperary (in Irish Tiobraid Árann) stretches over 4,255 square kilometers.
+County towns are Nenagh and Clonmel, the numberplate indicator letters were TN (Tipperary North) and TS (Tipperary South) respectively, now amalgamated into a simple T. The name means “well of the Ara” – nicknames are the sort “Tipp” and “the Premier County”.
 As the inhabitants of Tipperary were not known for their peaceful demeanour, in GAA circles players are also called “Stonethrowers”.
 An introduction to County Tipperary can be found here, and you may also find out why it is a long way to Tipperary.

-- Waterford (in Irish Port Láirge) encompasses 1,838 square kilometers, with inhabitants numbering 113,795 (according to the latest census of 2011), a population growth of around 24% in twenty years.
+- Waterford (in Irish Port Láirge) encompasses 1,838 square kilometers.
 County town is Dungarvan, the numberplate indicator uses the letters WD (for County Waterford) or simply W for Waterford City.
 More information on County Waterford and Waterford City can be found by following those links.

 The Best Sights of Munster

-And what are the top sights of Munster?
-Nature is the main attraction in the relatively sunny and (comparatively) warm Southwest of Ireland, with West Cork and Kerry being especially highly regarded as beauty spots.
+Nature is the main attraction in Munster, with West Cork and Kerry being especially highly regarded as beauty spots.
 Signposted drives along the coast will take you to the most famous areas.
 Munster is also a very much geared towards tourism.
 Meaning you won’t really be alone most of the time.

 - The Cliffs of Moher - An undulating landscape suddenly ends in a sheer drop of more than 650 feet, straight down to the Atlantic.
 The Cliffs of Moher are one of the most spectacular coastal areas in Europe.
 The visitor centre has been rebuilt on a grand scale, as has the pricing structure, making this one of the more expensive treats.